New Democratic Party of Manitoba: Selinger government

 After trailing in opinion polling for almost four years, the NDP was heavily defeated at the April 19, 2016 provincial election.
 It dropped to only 14 seats, the party's worst showing since 1988.
-Notably, it lost a number of previously safe seats by wide margins.
+Notably, it lost several previously safe seats by wide margins.
 The Progressive Conservatives under Brian Pallister were elected to a majority government.
 Selinger announced his intention to resign as party leader in his concession speech.
 Logan MLA Flor Marcelino was named interim leader on May 7, 2016.

-Opposition (2016–present)

-Wab Kinew
+Kinew leadership (2017–present)

-Prominent Indigenous broadcaster and first-term MLA Wab Kinew was elected as permanent leader at the 2017 leadership convention, winning over 70% of the votes cast and defeating former cabinet minister Steve Ashton.
+Prominent Indigenous broadcaster and first-term MLA Wab Kinew was elected as permanent leader at the 2017 leadership convention.
+He won over 70% of the votes cast and defeated former cabinet minister Steve Ashton, who had lost his seat at the 2016 election.

-Kinew led the Manitoba NDP into the 2019 provincial election, which was called early by incumbent Premier Brian Pallister, to avoid any conflict with the celebrations planned in 2020 for the 150th anniversary of Manitoba joining Confederation.
-While the party increased its share of the popular vote and gained 6 seats in Winnipeg and the Northern Regions of the province, the PCs were re-elected to a majority government.
+Kinew led the Manitoba NDP into the 2019 provincial election, which Premier Brian Pallister called early to avoid conflict with the celebrations planned in 2020 for the 150th anniversary of Manitoba joining Confederation.
+While the party increased its share of the popular vote and gained six seats in Winnipeg and the Northern Regions of the province, the PCs were re-elected with a slightly smaller majority government than before the election.
 The new 18-member NDP caucus was sworn in on September 27, 2019, and the new positions in the shadow cabinet were announced later that day.

+Kinew stayed as Manitoba NDP leader and led them into the 2023 election, with the party leading the Progressive Conservatives in polls for most of the term.
+The party won a majority government with 34 seats, mainly on the strength of taking all but four seats in Winnipeg: Fort Whyte, Roblin, Tuxedo, and Tyndall Park.
+Kinew became the first provincial premier of First Nations descent.